Maksymiliann/Team-5Pebbles/index.md

 Further research is needed to explore potential cultural or psychological factors contributing to these trends.

-# 4. Movie Count
+# 4. Do actors with different zodiac signs significantly differ in the number of movies they participate in?

 > code at: https://github.com/epfl-ada/ada-2024-project-5pebbles/blob/Zhichen/results.ipynb

-Research question: Do actors with different zodiac signs have a a significant difference in the number of movies they participate.

 Methodology: